WoutProvost/samp-rec-to-csv/README.md

 2. edit the `.csv` in something like Microsoft Excel or Google Spreadsheets
 3. convert back to `.rec` using `csv2rec`

-Special thanks to Mauzen for his work on figuring out and [documenting](https://team.sa-mp.com/wiki/.rec_file.html) the `.rec` file structure and Y_Less for YSI in which these structures were also defined.
+Special thanks to Mauzen for his work on figuring out and [documenting](https://team.sa-mp.com/wiki/.rec_file.html) the `.rec` file structure and Y_Less for YSI in which these structures are also defined.

 ### Building
 ```bash